By Jeniece Smith

 Rustic Roads 10, 86 and 115 – Waukesha County

-Three separate rustic roads combine for 12.7 miles of scenic driving through the lakes and hills of Wisconsin’s Kettle Moraine State Forest’s Southern Unit, with access to hiking trails including the Ice Age National Scenic Trail.
+Three separate routes, Rustic Roads 10, 86 and 115, combine for 12.7 miles of scenic driving through the lakes and hills of Wisconsin’s Kettle Moraine State Forest’s Southern Unit, with access to hiking trails including the Ice Age National Scenic Trail.
 Stop and climb the 45-tower at Lapham Peak to take in autumn colors from the highest point in Waukesha County.

 Rustic Roads 33 and 52 – Washington County